Skip to main content

 Does common-law marriage count for Social Security benefits?

-Common-law marriage is not nationwide — only a handful of states allow or recognize it.
+Common-law marriage is not nationwide — only 8 states plus DC currently allow new common-law marriages to be formed.

-In states that do, a couple must agree to be married, live together, and present themselves publicly as married (no ceremony or license required).
+In states that do, a couple must agree to be married, live together, and (in most of these states) present themselves publicly as married.
 If valid under state law, the Social Security Administration treats it exactly like a formal marriage for spousal and survivor benefits.

-Colorado, Iowa, Kansas, Montana, Oklahoma, Rhode Island, South Carolina, Texas, Utah, and the District of Columbia.
+Colorado, Iowa, Kansas, Montana, Oklahoma, Rhode Island, Texas, Utah, and the District of Columbia.

 What if we divorced and remarried each other?